healthmap/epicore-open/README.md

 ## Development Environment

-The development evenironment is typically set up in the user's sandbox on the AWS server in /home/username/public_html.
+The development evenironment is typically set up in the user's sandbox on the server in /home/username/public_html.

 ### Clone Epicore repository in user's sandbox